freeCodeCamp/guide/pages/docs/certificates-guide/create-a-class-to-target-with-jquery-selectors/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Create a Class to Target with jQuery Selectors"
+title: "Create a Class to Target with jQuery Selectors"
+parent: "certificates-guide"
 ---

 Not every class needs to have corresponding CSS.
 Sometimes we create classes just for the purpose of selecting these elements more easily using jQuery.